 Working relationships between students and their supervisors come in many different forms.
 Many students have helpful and constructive relationships while others may feel that the relationship is unhelpful and negative.
 If the latter is the case, we can help you explore what options may be possible.
-You can find out more about this in our Supervisor Issues Information Guide.
+You can find out more about this in our Supervisor Issues Information Guide and video.

 We are not College Nurses or GPs and therefore we cannot diagnose or treat you, however if your physical health is impacting on your time at Cambridge, we can help you explore your options.
 You can find out more about this in our Wellbeing section.